stijn-dejongh/lovecraft_public_domain/raw_converts/sk.md

 was almost mortally wounded there in 1916, while serving with the Foreign Legion in the Great War.

-  Carter&rsquo;s relatives talk much of these things because he has lately disappeared.
+  Carter's relatives talk much of these things because he has lately disappeared.
 His little old servant Parks, who for years bore patiently with his vagaries, last saw him on the morning he drove off alone in his car with a key he had recently found.
 Parks had helped him get the key from the old box containing it, and had felt strangely affected by the grotesque